Smvargas787/TimeTo_Go/README.md

 /lib/.logs
 ```

-Require the 'timeto_go' package like so.
+Require the 'timeto_go' package like so:

 ```
 const util = require('timeto_go');